evykassirer/notes/cs241/class_notes.md

 A grammar is LL(1) if
 - no two distinct productions with the same LHS can generate the first terminal symbol (the first set in the union for predict is at most 1)
-- there is only one way to send a nullable symbol to epsilon (the second set in the union for predict must be at most 1)
+- there is only one way to send a nullable symbol to ε (the second set in the union for predict must be at most 1)
 - no nullable symbol has the same terminal in both its first set and its follow set (only one of the sets has size 1)

 Weakness: LL must predict which production to use based on first (k) tokens of RHS

 ###Bottom-up parsing

-We want w to S. The stack stores partially reduced input: s <= alpha_k <= ... <= S
+We want w to S. The stack stores partially reduced input: s <= α_k <= ... <= S

-Our invariant: the stack and unread input are equal to alpha_i
+Our invariant: the stack and unread input are equal to α_i

 example: https://www.student.cs.uwaterloo.ca/~cs241/LRSlides.pdf

 We have two choices at each step
 - shift a character from input to top of stack
 - reduce - top of stack is RHS of a grammar rule, replace with the LHS
-- accept if the stack contains S' and input epsilon (equivlalently, if the stack is BOF S EOF on empty input) and equivalently shifting EOF is good enough too
+- accept if the stack contains S' and input ε (equivlalently, if the stack is BOF S EOF on empty input) and equivalently shifting EOF is good enough too

 How do we know whether to shift or reduce?
 We know
 - the next character of input